sharvarisdbi/Statistical-Analysis-of-Taxi-Preferences/README.md

 Sem 2
 I made a few modifications in the google form which was again filled by various people and then I applied Inferential Statistics using Python as language and Jupyter as a repository.
+I applied various tests like F-test, T-test, One way Anova Brand, and Chi-square test.